tanat44/tanat44.github.io/post/ramen-recipe.md

 It's my first time making ramen and I think it worth taking a note.

 ### What's ramen?
-I thought initially it was some flour mixed with egg (white+yoke) to make it yellowist look and chewey texture.
+I thought initially it was some flour mixed with egg (white+yolk) to make it yellowist look and chewey texture.
 No, **it's a dough of flour but mixed with alkaline solution (base solution)**
 This blew my mind when I first read about it [Here](https://zestyandspicy.com/kitchen-science/what-sodium-carbonate-can-do-for-you/)

 This makes sense when you see some authentic ramen uses alkaline water from the lake.